Back to Insights

 Setting Realistic Organizational Targets

-Not everyone needs to reach fluency or mastery.
-Targets should reflect your strategy, risk appetite, and role mix.
+Not every employee needs to reach fluency or mastery.
+Targets should reflect strategy, risk appetite, and role composition.

 Conservative Targets (Year 1)